PatrickCarollo/aws-microservice-cicd-iac/README.md

     }'
     ```

-6. Run `Configure.py` script and enter input prompts- use the same `projectid` param as entered in SAM microservice stack to associate
+7. Run `Configure.py` script in aws-microservice-cicd-iac and enter input prompts- use the same `projectid` param as entered in SAM microservice stack to associate
 CI/CD services

-7. Push a change to source repository branch and check AWS Codepipeline console to verify pipeline exection
+8. Push a change to source repository branch and check AWS Codepipeline console to verify pipeline exection- as well
+as Lambda>Alias>Versions to check if the new version was deployed.

 ## Maintenance and Limitations 11/28/23:
 This infrastructure is intended to configure BASE infrastructure for- meaning only core functionality